-Mats of bright fragrant white flowers almost 3/4" wide from April through early summer, creeping stems with narrow inch-long leaves form mats or tufts, a cool season plant that does most of its growing in spring & fall, groundcover, drought tolerant, likes rocky soil & outcrops, host plant for the Chickweed Geometer (Haematopis grataria), and others, nectar plant for native bees.
+Mats of bright fragrant white flowers almost 3/4" wide from April through early summer, creeping stems with narrow inch-long leaves form mats or tufts, a cool season plant that does most of its growing in spring & fall, great non-invasive groundcover, drought tolerant, likes rocky soil & outcrops, host plant for the Chickweed Geometer (Haematopis grataria), and others, nectar plant for native bees.
 Along the upper Delaware River you can see it blooming in the spring on the cliffs along with Wild Columbine (Aquilegia canadensis).
 This plant is not to be confused with common chickweed (Stellaria media) or mouse-ear chickweed (Cerastium fontanum) which are both non-native plants.

 Plant Hardiness Zones: 3b-10b

 Germination - Easy: cold/warm fluctuating temperatures (approx. 50o to 75o F)